tylim88/Create-Prisma-App/README.md

 The objective of this boilerplate is you should able to run it with just installing docker and use npm script to run command.

-Prerequisite:
+Prerequisite knowledge:

-1. You know Graphql
+1. Graphql
-2. You know Prisma library
+2. Prisma library

 What you need to install: